gildor2/UEViewer/README.md

 ### Windows 64-bit
 Despite we're providing only 32-but builds of UModel, it is possible to compile it for 64-bit platform.
 To do that, you should change a variable in *build.sh*: *PLATFORM* should be changed from `vc-win32` to `vc-win64`.
+Also 64-bit build could be initiated with *--64* option for *build.sh*.

 Please note that 64-bit SDL2.dll is not present in this git repository, you should download this library by yourself.

 ### Linux